 Carol Lea Benjamin Dog Trainer Sleuth (Rachel Alexander Mystery series)

 Jenna Bennett (aka Jennie Bentley & Bente Gallagher) As Bennett, she writes the Savannah Martin Real Estate Mystery Series, which, I believe is also called the Cutthroat Business Mystery Series.
 This series has, as its sleuth, Savannah Martin, a Southern Belle in Tennessee – who has recently been divorced and now finds herself working as a realtor… and sleuth.
+She also writes the Fidelity Investigations Mystery Series.
 As Jennie Bentley she pens the Do It Yourself Mystery Series and gets her inspiration from the professional house renovations she has done.